sarahob96/reset-bali/README.md

 - The user could pay for their booking online, rather than at a later date.
 -
 <h1> Technologies Used </h1>
+- Font awesome
+  - Font awesome icons were used on the site for the social media icons in the footer aswell as the delete/modify icons
+- Google Fonts
+- Techsini
+  - A multi device image was generated on techsini.com
+- W3C, CSS, PEP8, JShint
+- Favicon
+  - I uploaded an image to favicon which created a usable icon for my site.
+- Google chrome- dev tools
+  - Devtools from google chrome was used heavily during the project while styling the project and while adding media queries.
+It also aided in finding issues with my javascript code.
+- Google maps - API

 <h3> Programming languages </h3>
   - HTML - HTML was widely used to provide the layout and content to the website.
   - CSS - CSS was needed to style all elements of the site